 The only realistic way to assess the power and cooling know-how of a data center is to find out directly how the provider addresses issues like the following:

 - Cooling capacities adapted for the equipment concerned.
-In colocation, for example, high-end server racks may need more cooling, where legacy machines require less.
-Running the whole data center at the maximum rate would be wasteful whereas a minimum rate applied overall would soon cause problems.
+In colocation, for example, high-end server racks may need more cooling, whereas legacy machines require less.
+Running the whole data center at the maximum rate would be wasteful, whereas applying a minimum rate would soon cause problems.
 Separate racks and/or aisles need properly adapted cooling.

 - Cabinets with suitable power ratings for different densities of servers.
 Too low a power rating may force the distribution of high-end server clusters over numerous cabinets, defeating the objective of high-density computing.